zzz6519003/substrate-how-to-guides/how-to-substrate/docs/02-pallet-design/lockable-currency.md

 ### 4. Write out the required functions

-Our pallet must contain the following key functions:
+Our pallet must contain the following key functions to ensure it handles the basic logical components for locking and unlocking a curency for a period of time.
+These are:

 - `fn lock_capital`: Locks the specified amount of tokens from the caller.
 - `fn extend_lock`: Extends the lock period.
 - `fn unlock_all`: Releases all locked tokens.